tonnerkiller/weather-app/README.md

 This is my take on the weather-app challenge of freecodecamp.org's.
-The plan is to add some more functionality.
+The plan is to add some more functionality like choice of different APIs for weather data or additional temperature scales.

 See the app live on: https://tonnerkiller.de/weather-app/